ABOUT DR. LORD

 Grin Lord, Psy.D. is a Board Certified, licensed psychologist (PY.60504854) who enjoys psychotherapy with infants, children, adolescents, and parents.
 Her full name is Sarah Peregrine Lord but she goes by a nickname that is part of her middle name: Grin.
 She is the Director and a co-founder of CRAFT.

-Dr. Lord has been a researcher and clinical trainer at the University of Washington since 2007 and is now research faculty at the Department of Psychiarty and Behavioral Sciences.
+Dr. Lord has been a researcher and clinical trainer at the University of Washington since 2007 and is currently faculty at the Department of Psychiatry and Behavioral Sciences.
 The majority of her research focused on trauma, PTSD, and substance abuse.
 She is an adjunct faculty member for Seattle University’s Master of Arts Program in Psychology.
 There she teaches a course in understanding modern families and conducting family therapy.
-In 2018, she became VP of Clinical Innovation at Lyssn.io, Inc., a start-up which focuses on training therapists using performance-based feedback.
+She supervises doctoral students at Antioch University - Seattle.

 Dr. Lord has had extensive training in both adult and child psychotherapy.
 She received her bachelor's degree from Whitman College in Psychology and in Anthropology.
 Her masters and doctoral training were completed at Antioch University- Seattle; she graduated with a Psy.D. in clinical psychology in 2014.
 During her training, Dr. Lord conducted primarily trauma-focused therapy at Harborview Medical Center, Seattle Children’s, Quil Ceda Elementary School, and the Fremont Community Therapy Project.
 She completed an APPIC internship in child and family forensic psychology and infant neuropsychological assessment at Monterey County Children’s Behavioral Health in Salinas, California.
 In 2019, she attained Board Certification in Couples and Family Psychology through the American Board of Professional Psychology.